ohsu-cedar-comp-hub/SlurmStats/README.md

 **Tool 2- Slurm Track Usage:**

 This tool also generates an HTML report but focuses on creating visualizations for tracking CPU and GPU usage over time.
+The x-axis is divided by the Week, which is determined by the start date of the job(s).
 Visualizations are also included for data by top 8 users and data by account.
 The budget is also provided as reference.

 ## Overview

-Both tools can be run on the head node of the Exacloud cluster in two primary ways:
+Both tools can be run on the head node of the ARC cluster in two primary ways:

 1. **Directly with Parameters**: Use command-line options to specify details for querying Slurm accounting data.
 2. **Using a Pre-generated File**: Input a file that contains Slurm accounting data.